TickTeam/guide-tt/README.md

 |Chapter 4| Chrome Extension |
 |Chapter 5| Video Tutorials |

-You can search for your problems from the left panel by entering key words after pressing Ctrl+F. If your problems are not mentioned here or you have some requiremnets and suggestions, you can post a thread in TickTick [forum](https://help.ticktick.com/forum) or email us directly [support@ticktick.com](mailto:support@ticktick.com).
+Please contact us if you have any further questions.
+You can create a discussion thread at TickTick [Help Center](https://help.ticktick.com/forum) or email us directly [support@ticktick.com](mailto:support@ticktick.com).

 <br />

 ###Would you like to help us with translation?
 We are determined to make TickTick a multi-language app.
 If you are willing to contribute for the translation, please contact us via email.
-At present, TickTick is available in 14 languages:
+At present, TickTick is available in 17 languages:

-<mark>English, Russian, Korean, Hebrew, French, Germany, Italian, Simplified Chinese, Traditional Chinese, Slovak, Ukrainian, Spanish, Hungarian, Portuguese</mark>
+<mark>English, Russian, Korean, Hebrew, French, Germany, Italian, Simplified Chinese, Traditional Chinese, Slovak, Ukrainian, Spanish, Hungarian, Portuguese, Dutch, Czech, Japanese</mark>

 We are looking forward to your help!